daviddulak/lavaca-touch-helper/README.md

 Touch Tracking Widgets for Lavaca

 ##Use
-Add `src/TouchTrackerWidget.js` to your Lavaca project and enjoy.
+Add `src/TouchTrackerWidget.js` to your Lavaca project and use it as a building block.

+or

+Add `src/DrawerWidget.js` and `src/TouchTrackerWidget.js` to your project for a handy drawer navigation.

 ##Run Demo
 The demo requires node and grunt